WATCH: Mbappe beats Pele record with eighth World Cup goal for defending champions France

 With this goal, he is now the current Golden Boot leader at the 2022 FIFA World Cup 👏🇫🇷 pic.twitter.com/7WtrxX01As

-THE BIGGER PICTURE: Mbappe has reached eight goals at the World Cup quicker than any player under the age of 24, with Pele having to step aside there.
-He has also drawn level with the likes of Diego Maradona, Rudi Voller and Rivaldo when it comes to total efforts at FIFA’s flagship event.
+THE BIGGER PICTURE: Mbappe has reached nine goals at the World Cup - becoming the quickest under the age of 24 to eight, with Pele having to step aside there.
+He has also drawn level with the likes of Roberto Baggio, Paolo Rossi, David Villa and Eusebio when it comes to total efforts at FIFA’s flagship event.

 WHAT NEXT?
 Mbappe helped Les Bleus to ultimate glory on Russian soil in 2018 and is doing his best to ensure that Didier Deschamps’ side go back-to-back, with impressive progress being made to the quarter-finals.